OHDSI/TheBookOfOhdsi/CommonDataModel.md

 ### General Conventions of Domains{#domains}

 Events of different nature are organized into Domains.
-These Events are stored in tables and fields which are Domain-specific, and represented by Standard Concepts that are also Domain-specific as defined in the Standardized Vocabularies (see section \@ref(concepts-sources)).
+These Events are stored in tables and fields which are Domain-specific, and represented by Standard Concepts that are also Domain-specific as defined in the Standardized Vocabularies (see section \@ref(conceptDomains)).
 Each Standard Concept has a unique Domain assignment, which defines which table they are recorded in.
 Even though the correct Domain assignment is subject for debate in the community, this strict Domain-table-field correspondence rule assures that there is always an unambiguous location for any code or concept.
 For example, signs, symptoms and diagnosis Concepts are of the Condition Domain, and are recorded in the CONDITION_CONCEPT_ID of the CONDITION_OCCURRENCE table.
 So-called Procedure Drugs are typically recorded as procedure codes in a procedure table in the source data.
 In an CDM, these records are found in the DRUG_EXPOSURE table because the mapped Standard Concepts have the Domain assignment Drug.
 There is a total of 30 Domains, as shown in table \@ref(tab:domains).

 Table: (\#tab:domains) Number of standard concepts belonging to each domain.